 Attaching the Backing to the Fly Line

-All fly line comes with a tag on one end that says “attach this end to backing.”
+All fly line comes with a tag on one end that says “attach this end to the backing.”
 And almost all fly lines these days come with welded loops on both the front and back of the line, to make backing and leader attachment easy.
 If your fly line has a loop on the end that’s labeled “connect to backing” simply tie a clinch knot around the loop, pull it tight, and trim the excess backing.

 If your fly line doesn’t have a loop, then you’ll want to use a nail knot.
-This firmly attaches backing to fly line, and you won’t have to worry about it coming loose while fighting a big fish.
+This firmly attaches backing to the fly line, and you won’t have to worry about it coming loose while fighting a big fish.

 Once you have the fly line hooked up, you can start to reel it onto your reel.
 Again, use the same method for applying tension as you did with the backing.
 This helps the fly line stack up neatly and evenly across the spool, avoiding line tangles and ensuring the line comes off the reel quickly when you need it.